 5. Long-Term Building Performance

-Well-written construction specifications significantly impact a building’s long-term performance and durability.
-Proper material selection and clearly defined installation processes ensure the building functions as intended throughout its lifecycle.
+Well-written construction specifications directly impact how a building performs over its entire lifecycle.
+Proper material selection and clearly defined installation processes are what ensure the building functions as intended — not just on day one, but for decades.

 Real-World Example: The Missing Railing

 During a project’s final inspection, the architect noticed the contractor hadn’t installed a required railing at a walkway.
-The railing wasn’t clearly shown on the site plan, but when referencing the specifications, the architect demonstrated that the railings were specified in Division 05 – Metals.
+The railing wasn’t clearly shown on the site plan.
+But when the architect referenced the specifications, the requirement was right there, documented in Division 05: Metals.

-Because the requirement was documented in the specifications, the contractor had to install the missing railing without a change order, saving the client from unexpected additional costs and ensuring the project was completed as intended.
-This shows how elements missed in drawings can still be caught through comprehensive specifications.
+Because the requirement was in the specs, the contractor had to install the missing railing without a change order, saving the client from unexpected additional costs and ensuring the project was completed as intended.

 Construction Specifications in Practice: A Closer Look